ObjectivityLtd/MACK/README.md

         Configure.ps1

-Alternatively you can clone chocomachine.config, customise it, commit into your team repository and use as parameter, e.g.
+Alternatively you can clone dev.config, customise it, commit into your team repository and use as parameter, e.g.

-        Configure.ps1 -LocalConfigurationFilePath <drive:>\<teamrepository>\localdevchocomachine.config
+        Configure.ps1 -LocalConfigurationFilePath <drive:>\<teamrepository>\dev.config

 However in that case please remember to copy visual studio administration installation file (vs2015.xml) and change the parameter path in your .config file as well